rhysbrooks1/CS321-002-s25-team-09/README.md

 ## 5. Implementation
 We will create four programs:

-- one that **wrangles the raw SSH file** into the form suitable for ucreating BTrees.
+- one that **wrangles the raw SSH file** into the form suitable for creating BTrees.

 - one that **creates a B-Tree** from a given parse SSH log file and outputs a query with all unique values found within the SHH log file, a RAF file of the B-Tree, a dump file (if